Which Type of Dedicated Server Storage to Choose: NVMe, SATA SSD, or HDD?

 As said, HDDs are often used because they are reasonably affordable, fitting well with long-term data storage at limited cost and an energy-efficient approach, although their mechanical design may cause them to lag in performance and reliability.
 To mitigate the drawbacks and continue to make use of HDD’s benefits, RAID may be used to help reduce the risks associated with HDDs.

-On the other hand, what we covered in this blog post as well, SSDs prioritize performance and speed.
+On the other hand, what we covered in this article as well, SSDs prioritize performance and speed.
 Because they don’t have any moving components, SSDs may perform significantly faster than HDDs while having a lower failure rate.
 Both HDDs and SSDs can be used in a RAID setup, although the details of RAID setups are different for each.

 Examining Various Types of RAID